This is an introductory programming course designed specifically for

 Milestones must be submitted on time.

-Both assignments must be completed satisfactory,
+Both assignments must be completed in a satisfactory

 Quizzes